 An aquifer is layers of porous rock, sand, and stone that allows water to collect underground — much like a regular kitchen sponge.
-Underground water filters through small holes and cracks within the rocks, sand, and loose material the makes up the aquifer, eventually saturating enough sediment to provide clear drinking water when tapped with a well.
-Aquifers are huge storehouses of water and can be found all over the United States, with one of the largest spanning 8 states: the Ogallala Aquifer.
+Underground water filters through small holes and cracks within the rocks, sand, and loose material that makes up the aquifer, eventually saturating enough sediment to provide clear drinking water when tapped with a well.
+Aquifers are huge storehouses of water and can be found all over the United States, some spanning 8 states: the Ogallala Aquifer.
 Supplied by glacier water from the last ice age, the Ogallala Aquifer is one of the largest in the world.

 For more information on our parks, local landmarks, and directions, contact the Washburn Area Chamber or stop by: